 Debt and romance may not, at first glance, seem terribly connected.
-However, a recent survey by NerdWallet indicates that what a person's debt situation is may very well have impacts on how they do in the dating arena.
+However, a recent survey by NerdWallet indicates that what a person’s debt situation, and credit card debt in particular, may very well have impacts on how they do in the dating arena.

-In the survey, individuals here in the U.S. were asked whether a potential partner having credit card debt would be a turnoff for them.
+In the survey, individuals here in the U.S. were asked whether a potential partner having debt would be a turnoff for them.
 Forty-nine percent said that it would.
-Reporting credit card debt as a turnoff was more common among women than men and more common among seniors than millennials.
+Reporting debt as a turnoff was more common among women than men and more common among seniors than millennials.

-Why might a person's attractiveness to potential partners be impacted by credit card debt?
-Well, a potential partner may be worried about how the debt could end up impacting them financially if they ended up in a long-term relationship with the person.
-They also may view credit card debt as an indicator of things like self-control issues or lack of responsibility.
+Why might a person’s attractiveness to potential partners be impacted by debts due to credit cards?
+Well, a potential partner may be worried about how credit card debt could end up impacting them financially if they ended up in a long-term relationship with the person.
+They also may view debts as an indicator of things like self-control issues or lack of responsibility.

-This underscores the importance of not ignoring credit card debt problems, but rather taking proactive action in response to such difficulties.
-The more time credit card debt issues are left unaddressed, the longer they have to wreak havoc on a person's life.
-Experienced debt relief and bankruptcy attorneys can advise individuals on what steps they can take to address credit card problems they are facing.
+This underscores the importance of not ignoring credit card problems, but rather taking proactive action in response to such difficulties.
+The more time card debt issues are left unaddressed, the longer they have to wreak havoc on a person’s life.
+Experienced debt relief and bankruptcy attorneys can advise individuals on what steps they can take to address credit card problems they are facing, such as filing bankruptcy.

 Source: Reuters, “Blame credit card debt if you are unlucky in love,” Chris Taylor, Jan.
 25, 2016